studygolang/gctt-godoc/Source/net/net.md

 The returned os.File's file descriptor is different from the connection's.
 Attempting to change properties of the original using this duplicate may or may not have the desired effect.

+On Unix systems this will cause the SetDeadline methods to stop working.

 <h3 id="IPConn.LocalAddr">func (*IPConn) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/net/net.go#L200">LocalAddr</a>
     <a href="#IPConn.LocalAddr">¶</a></h3>